hashicorp-services/tfm/site/docs/index.md

 # Welcome to TFM Docs

-_tfm_ is a standalone CLI for Terraform Cloud and Terraform Enterprise.
+_tfm_ is a standalone CLI for Terraform Cloud and Terraform Enterprise migrations.

 HashiCorp Implementation Services (IS) has identified a need to develop a purpose built tool to assist our engagements and customers during a TFE to TFC migration.